Espresso and Stochastic Acceleration of Ultra-high-energy Cosmic Rays in Relativistic Jets: Conclusions

 \section{Conclusions}

 In MC19 we tested the \emph{espresso} framework \citep{caprioli15} as a mechanism for the acceleration of UHECRs in AGN jets.
-In particular, we used a bottom-up approach in which test particles are propagated in a 3D MHD simulation, finding that the model is consistent with the current UHECR phenomenology in terms of spectra, chemical composition, and anisotropy.
+In particular, we used a bottom-up approach in which test particles are propagated in a 3D MHD simulation, finding that the model is consistent with the current UHECR phenomenology in terms of spectra, chemical composition, and anisotropy, independently of the scattering rate.

 In this paper, we further such an investigation by including subgrid scattering (SGS) to characterize the role of the small-scale magnetic irregularities that are not captured in MHD simulations.
 Our framework is mechanism-agnostic, i.e., seed trajectories are integrated via standard particle-in-cell techniques \citep[e.g.,][]{birdsall+91}, augmented with a Monte Carlo treatment of pitch-angle scattering.
 We bracket our ignorance of the actual level of scattering by spanning from cases with no SGS (à la MC19) to Bohm diffusion; this allows us to assess the relative importance of \emph{espresso} and stochastic acceleration in accelerating UHECRs in AGN jets.
 Our results can be summarized as: